 To start, “There’s not much they need to buy except skates, and they can rent skates if they wish.
 But everything else they probably have at home,” she says, like gloves, coat and a bike helmet.

-Keep in mind, ice skating isn’t just a winter sport.
+Keep in mind, ice skating doesn’t just fit the “winter sports for kids” category.
 In fact, for competitive skaters, the “in-season” is May-October, Bauld-Lee says.
 In order to allow kids to progress in their skill level, DSC offers skating all summer and hosts a summer skating camp, too.

 Curling for kids